archibaldmilton/Girellu/Releases/Mods/Arch Cars Public/CHANGELOGS/BMW_F82_M4_README.txt

 CHANGELOG

 2025-06-29_A
-- Changed PSS load curves, thermals
+- Changed PSS load curves
 - Changed clutch torque

 2025-06-21_A